Can fish oil and vitamin d help preserve insulin in type 1 diabetes?

 Summary

-This study tested whether taking high doses of omega-3 fatty acids (fish oil) and vitamin D is safe and can help people with type 1 diabetes keep making some of their own insulin.
-It included 27 people aged 6 to 65, both newly diagnosed and those living with diabetes for up to 10 years.
-The main goal was to see if these supplements could slow the loss of insulin production over one year.
+This pilot study tested whether high doses of omega-3 fatty acids (fish oil) and vitamin D are safe and can help preserve insulin production in people with type 1 diabetes.
+The trial included 27 participants, both children and adults, who had diabetes for up to 10 years.
+Researchers measured changes in C-peptide (a marker of insulin production) and blood sugar control over one year.

 Disclaimer Read more